Riteshbhalerao11/Skanformer/README.md

 2. **Data_preprocess/**
    This folder contains scripts for preprocessing the generated data before tokenization.
    - `normalize_data.py`: Replaces & normalizes the MARTY-generated indices in the sequences with custom numbered indices to limit the total number of tokens in vocabulary and bring uniformity.
-   - `sequence_count.py`: Processes and counts sequence data, useful for model input preparation.
-   - `splitter.py`: Splits datasets into training, validation, and test sets, also limiting the sequence lengths.

 3. **Models/**
    This directory contains the architecture implementations of different models along with training,inference & hyper parameter tuning scripts .
    - `SineKAN/`: Contains the implementation of the **S-KANformer** model.
-   - `vanilla/`: Contains the vanilla version of the model architecture used as a baseline for comparison.
+   - `vanilla/`: Contains the vanilla transformer model used as a baseline for comparison.
-   - `constants.py`: Contains global constants such as special indices.
-   - `tokenizer.py`: Contains implementation for a custom tokeniser.
-   - `prefix_tokenizer.py`: Contains implementation for a custom tokeniser with prefix-conversion.